shauray8/turing/Aten/readme.md

   use AVX256 to time the matrix multiplication after that publish both AVX256 and 512 functionality in the code

-Document both the gemms and publish the results !!
+Document both the gemms and merge the branch  !!